 4.2 His very clear reminder

 The threat continued for days, as my plan moved towards acting wrongly.
 And God’s “hand was heavy on me” as the Psalmist wrote.
 I knew full well that he was disappointed in me.
-Yes I was looking forward to the brief reward of my wrongdoing.
-But at the same time I was feeling very guilty and nervous about that threat.
+Yes I was looking forward to the brief reward of my wrongdoing; self indulgence.
+But at the same time I was feeling both guilty and nervous about that threat.
 Virtually at the last moment, I turned my back on where I had been headed, closing in on that bad choice.

-In other words, the threatened consequences, and damaging my relationship with God, were just not worth it to my thinking.
+In other words, the threat of both the ‘consequences’ hanging over me, and damaging my relationship with the Lord, were just not worth it to my thinking.
 My good sense had actually won.
 And I admitted my weakness to God.

-‘Mind-blowing’ really – like a minute or so, after my positive decision – I found that I was ‘in the clear’.
-That severe threat, which had painfully hung over me for many days, had totally disappeared just like that after my change of heart!
+‘Mind-blowing’ really – like within a minute after my positive decision – I found that I was ‘in the clear’.
+That severe threat, which had painfully hung over me for days, totally disappeared ‘just like that’ after my change of heart!
 Yes, I had been forgiven.

 God is not to be seen as cruel or harsh in these actions of his.
-No, he does it because he loves us!
-He wants us all to have meaningful lives, and doesn’t want us lost in some mire that we cannot dig ourselves out of.
+No … again … he does it because he loves each one of us!
+He wants us all to have meaningful lives and a deep relationship with him.
+And he doesn’t want us lost in some ‘mire’ that we cannot dig ourselves out of.
 Nor does he want us physically, emotionally or even spiritually harming his other ‘children’.

-If we do get lost in life, then the possibility of an effective relationship with God is extremely limited.
-The underlying cause of the problem can even dominate our thinking; our very identity, and override our thoughts for others and God, often making us lost even to ourselves.
-And that means that the most important things that God wants of us are at serious risk.
+If we do get ‘lost’ in life, then the possibility of an effective relationship with God is very limited indeed.
+The underlying cause of the problem can even dominate our thinking; our very identity, and override our thoughts for others and the Lord, often making us lost even to ourselves.
+And that means the most important things that God wants of us are at serious risk.

-Let us now move on to the next article, “Asking for guidance”.
-This is where we begin to deliberately engage with God during our decisions making.
+Let us now move on to the next article, “Asking for God’s guidance”.
+This is where we begin to deliberately engage with God during our decision making.